Dynaread Special Education Corporation

 Dynaread Special Education Corporation is a provider of dyslexia remediation services specifically designed for older struggling readers (ages 7+).

 Headquarters

 Dynaread is headquartered in Cranbrook, British Columbia, Canada.
 Founder/CEO is Hans J.A.
 Dekkers.
 Head of Science is Christopher Mark Wessinger PhD.
 David Munro MSped MEd RCC is responsible for Learning Disabilities and Clinical Counselling.

 Service Areas

 Dynaread offers both Screening/Testing, as well as Remediation.
-Her services are specifically designed for older struggling readers (ages 7+).
+Their services are specifically designed for older struggling readers (ages 7+).

-A mobile app, named Dyslexia Screening App, an online Dyslexia Test, and the online Learn-to-Read program Dynaread.
+A mobile app, named Dyslexia Screening App, an online Dyslexia Test, and the online Learn-to-Read program Dynaread are available from Dynaread.

 Online Learn to Read Remediation

 Dynaread's online (SaaS) Learn to Read Remediation program is offered to both schools and private users.
 The BC Principals' & Vice-Principals' Association published an article on Dynaread in her October 2013 issue.

 Dynaread Program Development Criteria

 The development criteria for Dynaread were aimed to address issues considered specific to older struggling readers.
 In particular, reduced progress under conventional phonics-based remediation, learned helplessness, and waning intrinsic motivation.
 Dynaread attempts to address these issues through language-based remediation, which delivers reading experiences in reader texts at par with an older child's verbal vocabulary and language skills.

 As schools intrinsically move beyond a focus on learning to read past the initial grades, Dynaread believes that remediation requires high levels of self-efficacy: allowing students to do most of the remediation on their own.